Redesu/NextWrite/next-write/src/app/posts/third-post.md

 ---
-title: "Second Blog Post"
+title: "Third Blog Post"
-date: "2025-06-20"
+date: "2025-06-24"
-description: "This is the second post of the website using Next.js and Markdown"
+description: "This is the third post of the website using Next.js and Markdown"
 ---

 # Welcome to My Blog